 - Cots Available

 - DVD player

 - Extra beds

-The restaurant is in a renovated Victorian greenhouse, or you can also dine out on the terrace when the weather allows.
+The restaurant is in a renovated Victorian greenhouse, or you can dine out on the terrace when the weather allows.
 We loved the décor - mismatched tables adorned with pots of fresh herbs and flowers, bone-handled cutlery, wooden crates and old garden paraphernalia dotting the walls and floor - but it’s the food that really steals the show.
 The menu changes daily and is dictated by whatever the kitchen gardener and forager unearth each morning.
-There's always plenty of fresh vegetables, herbs and fruit, and what can’t be grown on site is sourced only from producers within a 25-mile radius.
+Anything that can’t be grown on site is sourced from producers within a 25-mile radius.

 Predictably, pork features strongly, but by no means overwhelmingly.
-We had a selection of ‘Piggy Bits’ to accompany our pre-dinner G&Ts (the honey and chilli pork-belly pieces were particularly divine), before moving on to delicate home-smoked salmon in a Somerset cider dressing and a fresh garden-mint and spring-vegetable soup.
-For mains we devoured a huge chargrilled 35-day-aged sirloin of ruby red beef with hand-cut chips and béarnaise sauce, and an oven-roasted rump of English lamb with charred leek and braised cabbage.
-With little space left for dessert, we opted for a light selection of 3 sorbets - strawberry, blackberry and yoghurt.
-It was all washed down with a crisp Marlborough Sauvignon Blanc from the extensive wine list.
+We had a selection of ‘Piggy Bits’ to accompany our pre-dinner cocktails, before moving on to delicate home-smoked salmon in a Somerset cider dressing and grilled courgettes with basil and almond pesto.
+For mains we devoured a huge chargrilled 35-day-aged sirloin of ruby red beef with hand-cut chips and béarnaise sauce, pan-fried fillet of turbot with spring cabbage, sour onions and crab sauce.
+With little space left for dessert, we opted for a light selection of 3 sorbets, all washed down with a silky smooth Rioja recommended to us by the sommelier from the extensive wine list.

 - Organic produce